-- First digit The year in which the course is usually taken. - · Second and third digit The individual course number within a discipline. - Fourth The credit hours awarded for a course.
+- First digit The year in which the course is usually taken. - · Second and third digit The individual course number within a discipline. - Fourth The credit hours awarded for a course. - (Zero level courses are not included in the admission, retention, or graduation grade point averages.)
 CREDIT HOUR: